tarwn/lessthandot-hugo/blogs/content/posts/2018-01-23-streaming-alerts-using-aws-lambda-kinesis-and-dynamodb.md

 </div>

 <p>
-  I would use a fake front-end to manage some fake &#8220;machines&#8221; for 2 &#8220;clients&#8221;, that would change state occasionally and publish those events.
+  I would use a fake front-end to manage some fake “machines” for 2 “clients”, that would change state occasionally and publish those events.
 The fake site would push those events into the beginning of my real prototype, an <a href="https://aws.amazon.com/kinesis/">Amazon Kinesis</a> stream for events.
-An <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> function, the &#8220;Rule Processor&#8221;, would be triggered by a batch of events on the stream.
+An <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> function, the “Rule Processor”, would be triggered by a batch of events on the stream.
 It would load the appropriate rules out of <A href="https://aws.amazon.com/dynamodb/">DynamoDB</a> for each client, evaluate which rules each event applies to, then combine that with previously cached events from DynamoDB and evaluate whether the rule is satisfied.
 If so, an alert would be published to the Kinesis Alerts Stream.
-Further downstream, an &#8220;Alerts Processor&#8221; function would receive those alerts and, in a real system, decide what types of notifications were necessary.
+Further downstream, an “Alerts Processor” function would receive those alerts and, in a real system, decide what types of notifications were necessary.
 </p>

 <h2>